 - Selecting ”Google” will restore your contacts to your gmail account which you are using in your Android phone.

 As soon as you select the option to restore your contacts, it will tend to find the vCard file on your SD Card.

 After you select a place to restore your contacts, you will get an option to specify whether you want to import only one vCard or you want to import multiple vCard, you can choose to depend upon your need/choice.
 Select the vCard file you want to restore and press ”ok”.

 All of your contacts will be restored to the place you selected above.

 2. Use an App to Backup & Restore Your Contacts

-Super Backup is an app available in the play store that can help you to Backup your contacts, call logs, messages and apps as well, for apps you will need root access while you can backup contacts,calls logs and messages without root access.
+Super Backup is an app available in the play store that can help you to Backup your contacts, call logs, messages, and apps as well, for apps you will need root access while you can backup contacts, call logs and messages without root access.
 We will discuss how you can restore the contacts for now, while tutorials on backing up call logs and messages are can be found here:

 So, Let’s begin.